itserror404/carely/README.md

 Before relying on the full pipeline, `npm run probe` sends a plain text, an image, an audio message, and interactive buttons to a test number (`PROBE_TEST_NUMBER` in `.env`) and reports which of the four actually delivered.

+### The presentation webpage

+The presentation webpage code source is located under carely-publish folder

 ## What's built

 | Step | Status |